errbotio/errbot/docs/user_guide/flow_development/advanced.rst

 Making a looping graph
 ----------------------

-You can also perfectly reexecute a part of a graph in a "loop".
+You can also perfectly re-execute a part of a graph in a "loop".
 You can branch directly the node object instead of the command name in that case.

 .. code-block:: python